openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 > Apart of the well known high level open Source tech conference there will be for the 2nd
       time the Distribution [Miniconf](http://www.fosdem.org/2011/distrominiconf).
-      The Miniconf provides the perfect place for different projects to share ideas, talk about challenges each project has and to foster collaboration â€“ and as openSUSE is all about collaboration we want to play a major role there.
+      The Miniconf provides the perfect place for different projects to share ideas, talk about challenges each project has and to foster collaboration – and as openSUSE is all about collaboration we want to play a major role there.
 >
 > The Miniconf is open for every project.
 For more information please subscribe on the
       Miniconf [mailinglist](http://lists.fosdem.org/mailman/listinfo/dist2011).
-      We are looking for talks about cross-distro collaboration and presentations on openSUSE technology â€“ like OBS, openFATE but also where we are going â€“ things like Tumbleweed!
+      We are looking for talks about cross-distro collaboration and presentations on openSUSE technology – like OBS, openFATE but also where we are going – things like Tumbleweed!
 >
 > Our contact with FOSDEM is [Henne
         Vogelsang](http://en.opensuse.org/User:Hennevogel), if you think about giving a talk, contact him.